hidecode221b/Radia_MPW/Python/readme.md

 Wiggler_HYB.ipynb: Jupyter notebook on radia_id

-radia_id_mpw_hyb.py: the supplementary file for MPW.py with side magnets
+radia_id_mpw_hyb.py: the supplementary file for MPW.py with side magnets.

-radia_id_mpw_hyb_kyma.py: the supplementary file for MPW.py without side magnets
+radia_id_mpw_hyb_kyma.py: the supplementary file for MPW.py without side magnets based on the kyma magnets.

+radia_id_mpw_hyb_wsv50.py: the supplementary file for MPW.py without side magnets based on the Soleil synchrotron.

 radia_id_mpw_hyb_vac79sd.py: the supplementary file for MPW.py without side magnets.
 Misalignment of magnetization will be evaluated.